top of page

 • The problems will get progressively more difficult, and later problems will be worth more points.

-• Make sure to pencil in (or pen in) all answers correctly on the answer sheet as you will be unable to wrap back around to a set once you have turned it in!
+• Make sure to input all answers correctly into COMP as you will be unable to return to a set once you have turned it in!

 • Point values for each set is listed in the table below: